aryanjain19/Chaabi_submission/README.md

 Please ensure the following librabries of Python >= 3 are installed:
 `flask`, `requests`, `os`, `openai`, `qdrant_client`

-If you wish to retrain the data and run the getdata.ipynb please install the following libraries as well:
+If you wish to retrain the data and run the getdata.ipynb, please install the following libraries as well:
  `pandas`, `tiktoken`, `uuid`, `pickel`

 #### Start the server
-Simply run the file run_api.py or enter the following command in the repository:
+Simply run the file run_api.py or enter the following command in the terminal in the repository:
 ```
 python run_api.py
 ```